FusionAuth/fusionauth-site/site/_posts/2023-02-09-fusionauth-learning-from-incidents.md

 excerpt_separator: "<!--more-->"
 ---

 Learning From Incidents is a community focused on, well, learning from incidents.
 They are having a conference in Denver next week, on February 15 and 16.
-There will hundreds of SREs, software engineers and others looking to learn best practices around incident management.
+There will be hundreds of SREs, software engineers and others looking to learn best practices around incident management.
 The FusionAuth team will be among them, and we'd love to see you.

 <!--more-->